Lenox c.1921 W.H. Morley, Col. Kuser Pheasant Dinner Plate

 Lenox's Ceramic Art Company, which opened in 1889, was different from all other potteries.
 It was organized as an art studio, rather than a factory, and offered one-of-a-kind artwares in lustrous ivory china, rather than a full line of ceramics.
 The exquisitely painted and modeled vases, pitchers, and tea sets, produced at first by just 18 employees, were met with an enthusiastic reception and carried in the most exclusive shops.
 By 1897 examples of Lenox's work were included in the collection of the Smithsonian Institution.

 For reference only.
-(Photo © Christie's) The Kuser-family Pheasant Plate Set was sold at auction by Christie's in 2005, Lot 98 / Sale 1504.
-(The auction record has since been removed by Christie’s, but we’ve archived it locally in our own records.)
+The Kuser Pheasant Plate Set was sold at auction by Christie's in 2005, Lot 98 / Sale 1504.
+(Photo courtesy of Christie’s)